EspressoAdvice.comUpdated April 2026

 Honourable mention: Lelit Anna

-The Lelit Anna (around £400) or Anna PID (around £500) offers similar value with slightly different design choices.
-The PID version is particularly attractive if you want temperature control without modding.
+The Lelit Anna (around £400) or Anna PID (around £500) hits a similar price point with slightly different design choices.
+Italian build quality, 58mm portafilter, and the PID version gives you temperature control without the mod project.
+Worth considering if the Gaggia's aesthetics don't appeal or you want PID from day one.

 Best £600-1000: Lelit Victoria